Chapter 2:

 * * *

-The Krastas College of War.
-October 18, 1434.The library of the Royal College smelled stuffy, equal parts parchment and leather.
+The library of the Royal College smelled stuffy, equal parts parchment and leather.
 An afternoon light highlighted the dust between its twisting shelves.
-Its silence was broken only by the soft turning of a page where Eralia Adeus sat alone.
-The history book’s spine creaked.
+Its silence was broken only by the creaking of a history book’s spine where Eralia Adeus sat alone.

 …The treacherous southern lords saw the royal establishment of the Stena Merchant Guilds in 1146 as a threat to their traditional privileges.
-Led by House Miarties, they sought aid some twenty years later from the Garath Empire, whose humid marches had long harbored envy for Lodran’s vast stena deposits.
+Led by House Miarties, they sought aid some twenty years later from the Garath Empire, whose humid marshes had long harbored envy for Lodran’s vast stena deposits.

 Their banners were torn down, their names struck from the rolls of nobility.
 The vast holdings of House Miarties were divided amongst the Houses of Lesnick and Rustes, whose support of the Compact had proved their unwavering loyalty…